ucsb-cs148-f21/project-t04-youtubevoice/docs/DESIGN.md

 ## List of basic features to implement:

-Voice Transfer on YouTube Videos based on provided video-sample Takes input video’s subtitle from YouTube URL and outputs a video that plays in the voice of users’ choices.
+Voice Transfer on YouTube Videos based on provided video-sample。 Takes input video’s subtitle from YouTube URL and outputs a video that plays in the voice of users’ choices.